User

 skool.com/aviator-intelligence

 Helping pilots navigate their aviation careers.
-From CFI to the majors, and every step between, we guide you through the journey to your dream job.
+From CFI to the majors, and every step in between, we guide you through the journey to your dream job.

 Leaderboard (30-day)